Meet the team

 Her toolkit includes DBT, CBT, and good old-fashioned psychotherapy—used with compassion and a healthy dose of curiosity.
 When she’s not helping clients untangle their thoughts, she’s knee-deep in soil at her allotment or knee-deep in textbooks, finishing her final year of clinical psychology training.

 Agata is passionate about our me & ADHD programme and is also a co-facilitator in our DBT groups.
+Agata is also our team lead for young people from age 12.

 Quotation open